shuozhixu/CMS-EAM_2025/README.md

 In [a previous project](https://github.com/shuozhixu/Modelling_2024), the two chemical potential differences in the MoNbTa MEA were calculated.

-Here, please calculate the two chemical potential differences for each of these MEAs: NbTaW, NbVW, and TaVW.
+Here, we calculate the two chemical potential differences for each of these MEAs: NbTaW, NbVW, and TaVW.

 First, modify the file `lmp_sgc.in` in the `MoNbTa/csro/` directory in the other GitHub repository.
 Take the first MEA, NbTaW, as an example: